kubernetes/community/elections/steering/2022/templates/election-templates.md

 [5] Elekto: https://elekto.dev - Our elections platform

-Thank you from all your election officers.
+Thank you from all your election officials.
 If you have any questions, you can reach us via election@k8s.io, or message us on Slack any time.

 Noah Kantrowitz
 Kaslin Fields